Social-Mail/docker-postgres/README.md

 1. AWS Route 53 and S3
 2. Ubuntu 24+
 3. Docker
+4. PORT 80 must be open, if not, please enable dns challenge
-4. A domain name must be hosted in Route 53.
+5. For dns challenge a domain name must be hosted in Route 53.
+And uncomment challenge type in var.env

 ## Topology